-The Quebrada Blanca mine is owned by a Chilean private company, Compañía Minera Teck Quebrada Blanca S.A. ("CMQB").
-We own 90% of the Series A shares of CMQB.
-Inversiones Mineras S.A. ("IMSA"), a Chilean private company, owns 10% of the Series A shares and 100% of the Series C shares of CMQB.
-Empresa Nacional de Minera ("ENAMI"), a Chilean government entity, owns 100% of the Series B shares of CMQB.
-When combined with the Series B and Series C shares of CMQB, our 90% holding of the Series A shares equates to a 76.5% interest in CMQB's total share equity.
+The Quebrada Blanca mine is owned by a Chilean private company, Compañía Minera Teck Quebrada Blanca S.A. ("CMTQB").
+We own 90% of the Series A shares of CMTQB.
+Inversiones Mineras S.A. ("IMSA"), a Chilean private company, owns 10% of the Series A shares and 100% of the Series C shares of CMTQB.
+Empresa Nacional de Minera ("ENAMI"), a Chilean government entity, owns 100% of the Series B shares of CMTQB.
+When combined with the Series B and Series C shares of CMTQB, our 90% holding of the Series A shares equates to a 76.5% interest in CMTQB's total share equity.
+IMSA's and ENAMI's shareholdings equate to a 13.5% and 10% interest in CMTQB's total share equity, respectively.
+ENAMI's interest is a carried interest and as a result ENAMI is generally not required to contribute further funding to CMTQB.
+We are in discussions with IMSA and ENAMI regarding the arrangements for funding CMTQB's development activities.

-CMQB owns the exploitation and/or exploration rights over an area of approximately 80 square kilometres in the immediate area of the Quebrada Blanca deposit pursuant to various mining concessions and other rights.
-In addition, CMQB owns surface rights covering the mine site and other areas aggregating approximately 3,150 hectares as well as certain other exploration rights in the surrounding area and certain water rights.
+CMTQB owns the exploitation and/or exploration rights over an area of approximately 80 square kilometres in the immediate area of the Quebrada Blanca deposit pursuant to various mining concessions and other rights.
+In addition, CMTQB owns surface rights covering the mine site and other areas aggregating approximately 3,150 hectares as well as certain other exploration rights in the surrounding area and certain water rights.

 The Quebrada Blanca mine is located in northern Chile approximately 240 kilometres southeast of the port city of Iquique and 1,500 kilometres north of the city of Santiago, the capital of Chile.
-The Quebrada Blanca property is located approximately 4,400 metres elevation above sea level.
+The Quebrada Blanca property is located at approximately 4,400 metres elevation above sea level.
 The local topography is represented by rounded hills disrupted by steep gulches.
 Vegetation cover consists of sparse tufts of grass and small shrubs.
 Access to the mine site is via road from Iquique.
 Mine personnel live in a camp facility and the majority commute from large population centres, including Iquique and Santiago.

 Quebrada Blanca is an open pit mine that produces ore for both heap leach and lower grade dump leach production.
 Copper bearing solutions are collected from the heap and dump leach pads for processing in an SX-EW plant which produces copper cathode.
 The SX-EW plant has a capacity of approximately 85,000 tonnes of copper cathode per year.
 Copper cathode is trucked to lquique for shipment to purchasers.
-Based on the current life-of-mine plan, and not accounting for the hypogene mineralization described below, Quebrada Blanca's supergene orebody is expected to be mined out by 2016, but copper cathode production is expected to continue to 2018.
+Based on the current life-of-mine plan, and not accounting for the hypogene mineralization described below, Quebrada Blanca's supergene orebody is expected to be mined out by 2017, but residual copper cathode production is expected to continue, at declining production rates, through 2018.